yugabyte/yugabyte-db/docs/content/preview/migrate/yb-voyager/yb-voyager-cli.md

 ### --source-db-host

-Specifies the host name of the machine on which the source database server is running.
+Specifies the domain name or IP address of the machine on which the source database server is running.

 ### --source-db-user